A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Building a local value function through MPC

 The optimal solution to the \ac{LQR} problem is a static linear controller $\mu(x_t) = -K x_t$.
 A key step in the solution is the use of the Bellman equation in tandem with a quadratic value function $V^\star (x) = x\transpose P x$ (see \cref{app:lqr} for more details):

 wherein solving for $u$ leads to an explicit formula for $K$.
 This is a powerful result.
 The \ac{LQR} problem not only yields a quadratic \emph{global} value function, but its simple structure lends itself to a tractable solution.
-This means we are now equipped with a formula that takes system and cost parameters and maps them to an optimal set of controller parameters.\footnote{``Optimal'' is in the context of \cref{eq:LQRobjective}; generally, $M$ and $R$ need to be designed to give good performance.
-Moreover, we assume $M$ and $R$ are positive definite, which leads to the basic requirement of closed-loop stability.}
+This means we are now equipped with a formula that takes system and cost parameters and maps them to an optimal set of controller parameters.\footnote{Here ``optimal'' must be understood in the narrow context of \cref{eq:LQRobjective}; generally, arranging for the closed-loop dynamics to meet practical performance criteria requires careful choice of the matrices $M$ and $R$.
+Requiring both to be positive definite suffices to guarantee closed-loop stability of the optimal controller, a key safety requirement in practice.}